Samdney/blog/content/blog/disruptivedesignneuralnetworks.md

 this, we define $x_{1}, x_{2} \in \{ 0, 1\}$ and $h := 0$, at first.
 This means we have the possible inputs $00$, $01$, $10$, and $11$.
 Furthermore, let’s say $w_{1} = w_{2} = -0.5$.
 So, what do we get with
 that?
-In fact, that’s a logical NAND.
+In fact, that’s a logical NOR.

 $$\begin{equation}
   X\left(x_{1}, x_{2} \right) =